insin/newforms/docs/formsets.rst

    Future releases will deal with making FormSets a better fit for client-side capabilities.

-For a guide to formsets, please refer to the Django documentation:
+For a guide to formsets, please refer to the Django documentation for now:

    * `Django documentation -- Formsets <https://docs.djangoproject.com/en/dev/topics/forms/formsets/>`_

-Selected portions of the Django documentation are duplicated below with JavaScript equivalents of example code.
+Selected portions of the Django documentation are duplicated below, with JavaScript equivalents of example code.

 ----